Alethio/eth2stats-client/README.md

 > This is an intial POC release of the eth2stats network monitoring suite
 >
-> Currently it supports just Prysm and their public testnet.
+> Currently it supports Prysm and Lighthouse.
 > More to come soon.

 ## Supported clients and protocols: